Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Add-AzureADMSAdministrativeUnitMember.md

 ```

 ### -Id
-Specifies the ID of an Active Directory administrative unit.
+Specifies the ID of a Microsoft Entra ID administrative unit.

 ```yaml
 Type: String